15 Month Old Whines Nonstop

 7. They need our attention.
 15 month olds can play by themselves now, but they still need a tremendous amount of interaction with us.
 In fact, just when we see them walking around and acting like grown people instead of babies, they often go through a clingy period because they feel like we're pushing them to separate and act grown up.
 This is always worse if there has been a real separation (for instance, Mom went on vacation without Baby, or he started daycare, or a new sibling was born.)
-Bottom line, the more time and attention we give our kids in general, the less likely they are to whine when our attention does need to be divided.
+Bottom line, the more connection we give our kids without their asking, the less likely they are to whine when our attention does need to be divided.

 So be pre-emptive.
 Make sure that your son gets enough of your positive attention unprovoked, especially at the times of day when he is more likely to be whiny, such as the pre-dinner arsenic hour.
 Pre-empt whining by giving attention BEFORE he gets demanding.
 (Anyone who's had to ask a romantic partner "Do you love me?" knows that attention given after you ask can never really fill the need.)
 The secret is to take the initiative and give attention the child hasn’t asked for, often, so he feels your support and connection.
 And of course it's particularly important to give attention when he shows the first sign of needing your emotional support, before that quick downhill slide.

 If your child is too angry to be held, stay just as compassionate and stay as close as you can without making him angrier.
-Most kids move through the angry part of the tantrum and then collapse sobbing into your arms.
+When we help them feel safe, most kids move through the angry part of the tantrum and then collapse sobbing into the parent's arms.
 After they release all those pent-up upsets, they're more cheerful for the rest of the day.

 I hear how important it is to you to do a good job as a mom.
 I want to encourage you to use your instincts, which sound very good to me, and ignore the messages you are hearing about not responding to your son.
-Being swamped by negative emotion sets kids back in learning to manage themselves.
-They need us to help them learn to manage their emotions, and the sooner we step in (when they start whining), the less likely they are to have to resort to a full-blown tantrum.
+Being swamped by negative emotion sets kids back in learning to regulate themselves.
+They need us to help them learn to manage their emotions, and the more responsive we are to their needs, the less likely they are to end up overwhelmed by a full-blown tantrum.

 Thanks for all that info.
 Its definitely very helpful.
 I printed it off to read again and again, and to show it to my husband.
 I'm very interested in signing with DS if it will help, which after reading your comments I think it would.
 Am I too late in the game to start though?
 I know its recommended to start much earlier?
 Will it hinder his drive to speak verbally at all do you think?